mabyre/BlazingPizza/README.md

 # Blazing Pizza

-It' a tutorial Blazor Application to learn how quickly develop Balzor apps.
+It's a tutorial Blazor Application for selling pizzas, to learn how to quickly develop Balzor apps.

 This tutorial has only one disadvantage, it makes you hungry ;)